 Photography students will use a digital camera and Adobe Photoshop to learn traditional photography techniques and current digital techniques for manipulating images.
 Projects will focus on the examination of composition and the elements and principles of art.
 Stop-action, studio lighting, depth-of-field, and other conventional methods of capturing images will be studied.
 Photoshop will be used to create non-traditional photographs involving layered images, merged images, and collaged images.
-There will be a significant amount of outside the class work in the form of shooting assignments.\Students must provide their own smartphone or digital camera and 2GB flash drive.
+There will be a significant amount of outside the class work in the form of shooting assignments.Students must provide their own smartphone or digital camera and 2GB flash drive.

-4048 (DRAWING PORTFOLIO) or 4050 (2-D DESIGN PORTFOLIO), or 4052 (3-D DESIGN PORTFOLIO) ART AND DESIGN ADVANCED PLACEMENT
+4050 (2-D DESIGN PORTFOLIO), or 4052 (3-D DESIGN PORTFOLIO) ART AND DESIGN, ADVANCED PLACEMENT AP

-Prerequisite, Intro to 2D and 3D Art and 2 credits in area of concentration Eligibility: 12 and teacher recommendation
+Prerequisite, Intro to 2D and 3D Art and 2 or more credits in area of concentration

+Eligibility: 12 and teacher recommendation

 Students in the AP Art and Design course are expected to meet the performance standards of a first year university art program.
 There are three areas in which students may submit a portfolio; Drawing, 2-D Design, and 3-D Design.
 The AP Art and Design course culminates in a portfolio exam consisting of two sections requiring students to demonstrate their understanding of media, style, subject, and their articulating ideas through visual evidence.

 Students in the AP Art and Design course will learn to communicate themes, ideas, and meaning through problem solving in their artwork.
 The course also focuses on analyzing, evaluating, and critiquing their work and the work of other artists.
-Interested students should contact Mrs. Evans for recommendation.
+Interested students should contact Mrs. Evans and/or Mr. Wheeler for a recommendation and have successfully completed other art courses with quality work and consistently meeting deadlines.

-BUSINESS and COMPUTER SCIENCE
+BUSINESS & COMPUTER SCIENCE